Marine Conservation Volunteer Project in Madagascar

-Marine Conservation volunteers in Madagascar can help to protect the natural plant and animal life by assisting different oceanographic organisations in a range of initiatives, including:
+As a Marine Conservation volunteer in Madagascar you will help to protect the natural plant and animal life by assisting different oceanographic organisations in a range of initiatives, including:

-- Reef Surveying - helping to monitor the biodiversity, health and growth of the reef system around Nosy Komba through fish, invertebrates and coral surveys.
+- Reef surveying - helping to monitor the biodiversity, health and growth of the reef system around Nosy Komba through fish, invertebrate and coral surveys.

-- Turtle Monitoring - establishing an estimated inventory and census of Madagascan turtles to help assess the success of conservation efforts.
+- Turtle monitoring - helping continue collecting data on Madagascan turtles to help assess the success of conservation efforts.

-- Beach Cleans - removing damaging litter that can cause issues for local marine animals.
+- Beach cleans - removing damaging litter that can harm local marine animals.

 - Community - educating the local community about environmental issues such as conservation and the protection of biodiversity and marine resources

-- Reef Regeneration - helping coral reefs to grow and become healthier, providing more habitat space for reef fish.
+- Reef regeneration - helping coral reefs to grow and become healthier, and creating artificial reefs to help provide more habitat space for reef fish.